karlhe/PokemonGo-Finder/README.md

 Optional arguments:

-* `distance_limit`: Given an Integer representing meters, only shows Pokemon within the limit.
-Only applies if `step_limit=1`.
+* `step_limit`: Determines how far the "player" will search.
+A value of `1` is the same as a stationary player.
-* `only`: Comma-separated list of Pokemon to notify on.
-Cannot be used at the same time as `ignore`.
+* `notify_distance`: Distance in meters within which to send notifications. if set to `None` will notify on everything.
-* `ignore`: Comma-separated list of Pokemon to ignore.
-Cannot be used at the same time as `only`.
+* `notify_ignore`: Comma-separated list of Pokemon to not send notifications for.

 It is also recommended to use your own Google Maps API key, set it in `credentials.json`.